POWER-KI/POWER-KI/README.md

 as well as testing and debugging.

 The ecosystem of applications ranges from Wiz and Tools, for the automation of application generation and hot debugging (PWK-Insider), to applications such as PWK-ES Enterprise Server for the management of applications and Cloud services.

+POWER-KI is an industrial grade language, which has found wide use in advanced factory and plant automation applications, what now is called Factory 4.0, anticipating its times by a decade.
+But the application possibilities range from the Web/eCommerce, to the IoT, to decision-making and management systems in general.

 <h3>INSTALL-PACKAGE:</h3>
 Ready to install (.msi) package.